ppy/osu-wiki/news/2020-31-12-mappers-report-fall.md

 ## <a id="rc-changes"></a>Ranking Criteria Changes

 As with every issue, the lastest ranking criteria changes cannot be missed.
-Here we will show you all at once place!
+We've gathered them all here for your convenience!

 ### All Modes